-Case expressions are useful for conditionals that have multiple branches.
+Case expressions are useful for conditionals that have two or more branches.
+Some other languages call this kind of expression a “switch”.
 As mentioned on the previous page, pattern guards can also be used to a similar effect.

 This program uses the